-No gross overdoses in clinical practice have been reported.
-The half-life of elimination of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue while symptoms or signs persist, and for at least 10 hours.
-It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentrations of sumatriptan.
+The elimination half-life of sumatriptan is about 2 hours [see CLINICAL PHARMACOLOGY], and therefore monitoring of patients after overdose with subcutaneous sumatriptan should continue for at least 10 hours or while symptoms or signs persist.

 Additional Alsuma Information